guannant/LLM_auto_featurization/README.md

 AutoFeatSci is organized as a **multi-agent network**, where each agent has a specialized role.

 ### 1. **Paper Analyzer Agent**
-- Reads the provided materials science paper.
-- Produces a concise **summary of domain knowledge**: important relationships, governing mechanisms, relevant descriptors.
+- Creat your description to this agent

 ### 2. **Feature Description Agent**
-- Reviews the dataset (columns, distributions, metadata).
-- Generates a **semantic description** for each feature, linking it to physical meaning.
+- Creat your description to this agent

 ### 3. **Feature Proposal Agent** (`feat_proposal`)
-- Takes as input:
-  - Feature descriptions.
-  - Paper summarization.
-  - Target property.
-  - Reports from previous model runs.
-- Proposes **new feature candidates** by combining existing features or designing transformations (e.g., ratios, normalized quantities).
-- Outputs two dictionaries:
-  - Physical meaning of each new feature.
-  - How to obtain them from the original dataset.
+- Creat your description to this agent

 ### 4. **Feature Generation Agent**
-- Implements the proposal.
-- Automatically generates and executes **Python code** (using pandas/numpy) to construct the new features directly in the DataFrame.
-- Handles invalid instructions gracefully (filling NaNs when necessary).
+- Translates proposed feature hypotheses into concrete dataset transformations, ensuring that each candidate feature is materialized as a new column in the DataFrame.
+- Executes transformations reliably using standard numerical operations, while preserving the integrity of the original dataset.

-### 5. **Machine Learning Agent**
+### 5. **Evaluation Module**
-- Runs a **Random Forest** model using the newly constructed features.
+- Continuously evaluates the effectiveness of the current featurization by training predictive models on the augmented dataset.
-- Evaluates model performance (RMSE, R², etc.) and feature importance.
+- Measures model performance using metrics such as RMSE, R², and feature importance to assess how well the engineered features capture the target property.

-### 6. **Feedback Loop**
-- Model feedback (performance + feature importance) is summarized.
-- Passed back to the **Feature Proposal Agent** to guide the next iteration.
+- Summarizes results into feedback reports, which are passed back to the **Feature Proposal Agent** for refinement.
-- Loop continues until a specified number of iterations is reached.
+- Based on this feedback, the proposal agent can accept the current features, reject underperforming ones, or propose new combinations for the next iteration.

 ---

 ## 🚀 What This Project Brings

-- **Domain-aware AutoML**: not just blind feature generation, but guided by materials science literature.
+- **LLM-driven AutoML**: not just blind feature generation, but guided by literature reading and reasoning.
 - **Closed-loop optimization**: features are iteratively refined based on predictive performance.
 - **Interpretable outputs**: every feature proposal is documented with its physical significance and provenance from literature.
 - **Scalable approach**: designed to be applied across different material systems and targets.